-The Mental Health Alliance opposed the lifting of the conditional status of amendments to the settlement agreement of US DOJ v.
-City of Portland in a June 6 status conference in the court of Judge Michael Simon.
-The parties to the case and the other amicus, the Albina Ministerial Alliance Coalition for Justice and Police Reform and the Portland Police Association, endorsed ending the conditional status, which would change language in the settlement agreement about community oversight, and instead follow Mayor Ted Wheeler’s plan for Portland’s Committee on Community-Engaged Policing (PCCEP).
+The Mental Health Alliance will oppose lifting of the conditional status of amendments to the settlement agreement of US DOJ v.
+City of Portland the February 25 2020 status conference in the court of Judge Michael Simon.
+The parties to the case and the Portland Police Association endorse ending the conditional status, which would change language in the settlement agreement about community oversight, and instead follow Mayor Ted Wheeler’s plan for Portland’s Committee on Community-Engaged Policing (PCCEP).
 The parties contend all the items of the settlement agreement are resolved and will ask for the case to move toward dismissal with eleven months of monitoring.

 Judge Michael Simon delayed ruling, citing evidence presented by the Mental Health Alliance and public testimony on the instability of the PCCEP.
 Simon said there was insufficient evidence to rule the PCCEP fulfilled the expectations of the “PCCEP Plan” and should be adopted.
 He encouraged the parties to meet with community members and return to his court in one year.

 Federal judge still reluctant to approve Portland’s new community approach to police oversight